Frequently Asked Questions

 Q: Our award application is actively opposed by one or more interested parties.
 Can we still apply?

-A: RoSPA cannot act as 'referee' in what can be complex, longstanding and ongoing disputes.
+RoSPA cannot act as "referee" in what can be complex, longstanding and ongoing disputes.
 We expect applicants to take all reasonable steps to resolve issues before an entry is submitted.
 If this isn't possible, please seek advice from RoSPA before applying.
-RoSPA request that all such disputes are declared in the reputational risk section of the declaration page.
+RoSPA requests that all such disputes are declared in the reputational risk section of the declaration page.

 Q: Is '24/7' safety a required initiative, as we do not currently do much in this area.
 Will this count against us?

-A: Achievement award entries are judged on their occupational health and safety performance and will not be penalised.
+Achievement Award entries are judged on their occupational health and safety performance and will not be penalised.
 A specific 24/7 safety initiative is not a requirement, however safety-leadership initiatives outside of the workplace would be good examples of going above and beyond compliance to be shared in your submission.
-When competing for the Industry Sector Awards (and the Sir George Earle Trophy), 24/7 initiatives are one of several 'bonus' features that can help your submission stand out and help the judges to differentiate between top performers.
-If you have well-developed 24/7 style initiatives, they are a major component of the specialist Safe@Work Safe@Home award submission.
+When competing for the Industry Sector Awards (and the Sir George Earle Trophy), 24/7 initiatives are one of several "bonus" features that can help your submission stand out and help the judges to differentiate between top performers.
+If you have well-developed 24/7 style initiatives, they are a major component of the specialist [email protected]

 Q: Can you give any advice about how to compile our health and safety award entry?